PARADING THE PINK PATELLA

 Vol. I, No. 1January 1921

 Times have changed, you say.
-Questionless they have, but we are old-fashioned enough to opine that the hoary gentleman with the scythe cannot condone everything.
-We will always hold, for instance, that the modus operandi of the boudoir should remain there, with an alibi — the whole show of the person, in private life, with a voice like a rusty lock.
+Questionless they have, but we are old-fashioned enough to opine that the hoary old gentleman with the scythe cannot condone everything.
+We will always hold, for instance, that the modus operandi of the boudoir should remain there, in theory, at least and not be displayed in the corner drug store.

-Oddly enough, instead of admitting these idiosyncrasies as such, they generally see fit to conjure up some saner obsession, to salve the conscience, we fancy.
-Didn't we inquire of a young lady last summer, when the trick of rolling the stocking to a point of discrimination had grown into a ridiculous fashion?
-And didn't she strike us cold with the rather pathetic rejoinder that ladies of fashion where sense and comfort and discrimination are concerned?
-Not being able to laugh that down, we chanced a guess that those were common — too much!
-A bright-eyed buoyancy and the nonchalance displayed in theory, at the corner drug store, at least and not before —
+Oddly enough, instead of admitting these idiosyncrasies as such, they generally see fit to conjure up some saner alibi, to salve the conscience, we fancy.
+Didn't we inquire of a young lady last summer, when the trick of rolling the hose had grown into an obsession, the point of so ridiculous a fashion?
+And didn't she strike us cold with the rather pathetic rejoinder that ladies of discrimination are oblivious to fashion where comfort and common sense are concerned?
+Not being able to laugh that down, we chanced a guess that were

-Similarly, on Fifth Avenue or the Rue de la Paix, to feature them held up from the sides by a telephone cable swung around the neck, the ladies of discrimination would at once set out to bear the agony of lacerated flesh without the twitch of a plucked eyebrow.
-Similarly, the use of transparent materials into the day, and the shaving down of the evening gown to the garb of a three-inch degree whereat even the most hardened begin to whisper "daring," cannot help but excite our sensitive imaginations.
+Similarly, on Fifth Avenue or the Rue de la Paix, to feature them held up from the sides by a three inch telephone cable swung around the neck, the ladies of discrimination would at once set out to bear the agony of lacerated flesh without the twitch of a plucked eyebrow.
+Similarly, the use of translucent, indeed, transparent materials for the garb of the day, and the shaving down of the evening gown to a degree whereat even the most hardened begin to whisper "daring," cannot help but excite our sensitive imaginations.

-Is it, after all, a mere blind obedience to the mandates of the fashion-mongers, of followers taken up with the assurance that it is a subtle form of intrigue for flattery, matrimony, and whatnot?
-If that is the case, the ladies are plainly on the wrong trail; for they have the whole army of their defenders before them, and the movement is being parried by a new and subtle [unclear] — the dear old yesterday jogs along his path, comforted.
+Is it, after all, a mere blind obedience to the mandates of the fashion-mongers, or have the whole army of their followers taken up the movement with the assurance that it is a new and subtle form of intrigue for flattery, matrimony, and whatnot?
+If the latter be the case, the ladies are plainly on the wrong trail for in the dear old yester-

-This, of course, is only part of a complex problem, and we see the defenders passing it lightly off and calling us prudes.
-Well, we have never yet been known to apply sobriquets to the spade, nor do we countenance the drawing of the curtains of respectability and see the beauty of central facts and romanticism — a perennial institution torn to tatters without one little wistful glance in the backward.
+This, of course, is only part of a complex problem, and we see the defenders of the modern passing it lightly off and calling us prudes.
+Well, we have never yet been known to apply sobriquets to the spade, nor do we countenance the drawing of the curtains of respectability before the central facts of life, but if prudes we be, we beg one parrying thought: We cannot stand by and see the beauty and romanticism of a perennial institution torn to tatters without one little wistful glance backward.

 The sinner jogs along his path, comforted by the thought of the joy there will be in heaven when he repents.